 - if there was any illegal possession, transportation or disposal of hazardous chemicals that caused substantial risk to human health or safety; or

 Drug trafficking is basically an operation consisting of more than a simple dealer or small manufacturer.
-If you are accused of the sell, manufacture, or delivery of a certain amount of the controlled substance, then you could face serious drug trafficking charges.
+If you are accused of the sale, manufacture, or delivery of a certain amount of a controlled substance, then you could face serious drug trafficking charges.
 Trafficking is a Class A felony that carries a very serious mandatory minimum sentence.

 Legal penalties for narcotics charges in Alabama are harsh.
 The type of charge is the biggest determining factor: